aifrak/template-elixir/docs/setup.md

 ### Development without VSCode

-1. Run `./run --dev dc:console` to enter the container.
+1. Run `./run --dc-dev dc:console` to enter the container.
 1. Run `./run install-deps` to install all dependencies.
 1. Run `./run help` to see all commands for this project.